AshkanRafiee/RaheHal/README.md

-# No-Sanction
+# RaheHal

-This Application immunes your internet connection from the sanction!
+RaheHal for laziest people on the planet!

 ## Installation
 Windows